Red Hill, Australian Capital Territory: Green spaces

+Education

 Red Hill has a local public primary school and a government pre school located in the same building complex.
 The Red Hill School is an accredited IB World School.
 There is also a Catholic primary school, St Bede's Primary School, and the Canberra Grammar School, an Anglican school for boys and girls, and a French-Australian preschool.

 Red Hill residents get preference for: